 Dogs in a community (My favorite)

-I personally love dogs, so the place seemed like a paradise to me.
+I personally love dogs (Why do you think I visit dog cafes), so the place seemed like a paradise to me.
 There were German Shepherds, Poodles, Pugs, and all the other cuties.
 The ones with the German shepherds and Labradors were playing fetch with tennis balls and sticks.

 The Pomeranians just enjoyed their strolls with their owners while there was a man cuddling with his pug under the trees.
 This turned out to be a small community of people by itself.
 One nature-loving community if you ask me.